instana/instana-autotrace-webhook/README.md

 ### Role-based Access Control

-In order to deploy the AutoTrace Webhook into a `ServiceAccount` guarded by a `ClusterRole` and matching `ClusterRoleBinding`, set the `rbac.enabled=true` flag when deploying the Helm chart.
+In order to deploy the AutoTrace WebHook into a `ServiceAccount` guarded by a `ClusterRole` and matching `ClusterRoleBinding`, set the `rbac.enabled=true` flag when deploying the Helm chart.

 ### Container port

-In order to be reachable from Kubernetes' API server, the AutoTrace Webhook pod _must_ be hosted on the host network, and the deployment is configured to achieve that transparently.
+In order to be reachable from Kubernetes' API server, the AutoTrace WebHook pod _must_ be hosted on the host network, and the deployment is configured to achieve that transparently.
 By default, the container will be bound to port `42650`.
-If something else on your nodes already uses port `42650`, causing the AutoTrace Webhook to go in a crash loop because it finds its port already bound, you can change the port using the `webhook.port` property.
+If something else on your nodes already uses port `42650`, causing the AutoTrace WebHook to go in a crash loop because it finds its port already bound, you can change the port using the `webhook.port` property.

 ### Opt-in or opt-out

-In purely Instana fashion, the AutoTrace Webhook will instrument all containers in all pods.
+In purely Instana fashion, the AutoTrace WebHook will instrument all containers in all pods.
 However, you may want to have more control over which resources are instrumented and which not.
-By setting the `autotrace.opt_in=true` value when deploying the Helm chart, the AutoTrace Webhook will only modify pods, replica sets, stateful sets, daemon sets and deployments that carry the `instana-autotrace: "true"` label.
+By setting the `autotrace.opt_in=true` value when deploying the Helm chart, the AutoTrace WebHook will only modify pods, replica sets, stateful sets, daemon sets and deployments that carry the `instana-autotrace: "true"` label.

-Irrespective of the value of the `autotrace.opt_in`, the AutoTrace Webhook will _not_ touch pods that carry the `instana-autotrace: "false"` label.
+Irrespective of the value of the `autotrace.opt_in`, the AutoTrace WebHook will _not_ touch pods that carry the `instana-autotrace: "false"` label.

-The `instana-autotrace: "false"` label can is respected in metadata of DaemonSets, Deployments, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.
+The `instana-autotrace: "false"` label can is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.

 ## Troubleshooting

-If you do not see the Instana AutoTrace Webhook have effect on your _new_ Kubernetes resources, the steps to troubleshoot are the following.
+If you do not see the Instana AutoTrace WebHook have effect on your _new_ Kubernetes resources, the steps to troubleshoot are the following.

-### Ensure the InstanaAutoTraceWebhook is receiving requests
+### Ensure the InstanaAutoTraceWebHook is receiving requests

 Check the logs of the `instana-autotrace-webhook` pod.
 Using `kubectl`, you can launch the following command: